HUDSONALPHA CLINICAL SERVICES LAB, LLC

 As Required by Law

-In certain circumstances, federal or state laws may require that we provide your health information to organizations such as:
+In certain circumstances, federal or state laws may require that we provide your PHI to organizations such as:

 Law Enforcement Activities and Legal Proceedings